nowsprinting/test-helper.monkey/README.md

 More details can be output using the verbose option (`MonkeyConfig.Verbose`).

 The waiting seconds can be specified in the `MonkeyConfig.SecondsToErrorForNoInteractiveComponent`.
+If you want to disable this feature, specify `0`.

+#### Thrown InfiniteLoopException

+An `InfiniteLoopException` is thrown if a repeating operation is detected within the specified buffer length.
+The repeating pattern length is from 2 to half the buffer length.

+The buffer length can be specified in the `MonkeyConfig.BufferLengthForDetectLooping`.
+If you want to disable this feature, specify `0`.

 #### Operation log message